Security Testing Guide

 • Analyzing security policies and procedures.

-• Interviewing employees to assess their security awareness.
+• Interviewing employees to assess their cybersecurity awareness.

-• Incorporating vulnerability assessment, penetration testing, code review and compliance testing, depending on the audit scope.
+• Incorporating vulnerability assessment, penetration testing, code review, and compliance assessment, depending on the audit scope.

-• A report with detailed description and analysis of all findings as well as recommendations how to fix revealed security gaps.
+• A report with detailed description and analysis of all findings as well as recommendations on how to fix the revealed weaknesses.

 • Credentials and testimonials.
 Certifications (ISO 9001, ISO 27001, CEH, etc.) and real people reviews serve as tangible quality proof.